jamisousa/unity-VN/README.md

 ## Resources Credits

-Credits for each image and sound used in the game can be found in the path below:
+Credits for each image, video and sound used in the game can be found in the file below:

-Assets/_Main/ResourcesCredits.md
+ResourcesCredits.md

-Please refer to the [respective folder](https://github.com/jamisousa/unity-VN/blob/refactor/cleanup/Assets/_MAIN/ResourcesCredits.md) for full attribution details and original sources.
+Please refer to the [respective file](https://github.com/jamisousa/unity-VN/blob/refactor/cleanup/ResourcesCredits.md) for full attribution details and original sources.

 ---